Our Zero Waste Plan: A Beginner’s Guide To Zero Waste

 Here’s our list of ideas to give you a leg up:

-Bulk shopping is typically used to buy dry goods, oils, honey, syrups and home care products in bulk from a store that lets you bring your own zero waste containers.
+Bulk online shopping is typically used to buy dry goods, oils, honey, syrups and home care products in bulk from a store that lets you bring your own zero waste containers.
 You can buy things like nuts, flour, liquid soap, olive oil, and so much more completely plastic free.

 This can take a little set up time and a bit of getting used to but once the habit is cemented, bulk shopping is so satisfying.
 Here’s a few steps to get you going: